lordcod/lordbot-docs/english/other-information/privacy-policy.md

 {% hint style="info" %}
 The bot will be able to track your messages, or rather their content, files and embeds

-This is necessary for logs, moderation, as well as our neural network.
+This is necessary for logs, moderation, ticket archiving, as well as our neural network.

 We do not store your messages beyond the discord limit.